milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Kai/Meeting Kai.md

 Emi: "What?
 No, you've got it all wrong, I'm not gonna steal from the display case."

-Emi: "Sometimes, we have stuff that can't be sold because they don't look that good or aren't fresh enough."
+Emi: "Sometimes, we have stuff that doesn't turn out well and can't be sold to customers."

 Emi: "(I don't have the heart to tell him that half of the ugly desserts were made by me, as a result of Ingram's pastry making sessions.)"